 'And I heard a great voice in heaven saying, Now is come salvation, and strength, and the kingdom of our God, and the power of his Christ; for the accuser of our brethren is cast out, which accused them before our God day and night.
 And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto the death.'

-In all this we have the expression of the general truth that, in the long and deadly conflict with Jewish enmity, intensified by satanic malice, Christ fought for His persecuted disciples and foiled the attacks of their adversaries.
-How distinctly St. Paul recognised the presence and activity of an infernal power in the malignant hostility which opposed the Gospel may be seen in his remarkable words, 'We wrestle not with flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places' (Ephes. vi.
+In all this we have the expression of the general truth that, in the long and deadly conflict with Jewish enmity, intensified by satanic malice, Christ fought PART III THE PAROUSIA for His persecuted disciples and foiled the attacks of we are restricted, and where we must look for the their adversaries.
+How distinctly St. Paul recognised the presence and activity of an infernal power in the plays so important a part in the sequel. malignant hostility which opposed the Gospel may be and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places' (Ephes. vi.
 12).
-Divested of its symbolical imagery, the vision shows that the efforts of Satan to crush the truth of God were foiled and defeated, and only led to the more signal and decisive triumph of the kingdom of Christ.

-Satan, baulked of his prey and knowing that 'he hath but a little while,' for the consummation is now very near, departs, as we have seen, to make war with the remnant of the woman's seed, 'who keep the commandments of God, and have the testimony of Jesus' (ver.
+Divested of its symbolical imagery, the vision shows that the efforts of Satan to crush the truth of God were foiled and defeated, and only led to the more signal and portentous monster is beheld coming up out of the decisive triumph of the kingdom of Christ.
+Satan, baulked of his prey and knowing that 'he hath but a little while, for the consummation is now very near, departs, as we have seen, to make war with the remnant of the woman's seed, 'who keep the commandments of God, and have the testimony of Jesus' (ver.
 17).

-4. The First Wild Beast
+4. The First Wild Beast Chap. xiii.

-Chap. xiii.
 1-10.